News · Cataract surgery · Updated May 2026

 PCO is by far the most common cause but not the only one.
 The consultant’s job at the consultation is to confirm the cause before recommending YAG laser.
 Less common but important alternatives include:

 A full ophthalmic exam with OCT macula imaging will distinguish between these in a single visit.
-See our linked guide on posterior capsule opacification symptoms and treatment for a deeper dive into the PCO pathway specifically.
+For a deeper dive into the PCO pathway specifically, see posterior capsule opacification symptoms and treatment.

 FAQs: cloudy vision years after cataract surgery (UK 2026)